 Learn what public pools are required to do, how we fit in, and why some pools fail the bacteria test.

 All pools open to the public are required to have the pool water tested weekly to ensure it is maintaining standards.
 The standards in Pennsylvania come from PA Code Ch.
 18, and regulated by the PA Department of Health.
 Swimming pools can have up to 2 coliform per sample, free chlorine must be at least 0.4 mg/L , and pH must be between 7.2-8.2.

 Pools open to the public include year-round pools, not just your neighborhood community pool.
 These include pools, spas, and sprinkler pads at hotels, community centers, and retirement communities.

 Suburban Testing Labs analyzes pool water year-round.
 Our field scientists analyze pH and chlorine onsite, collect a Total Coliform bacteria sample and transport it back to our microbiology lab for analysis.
 If a pool has an excess of bacteria beyond the allowable limit, we contact the client and health department to inform them of the result so corrections can be made.

 Why A Pool May Fail

 The most common problem with coliform bacteria is insufficient disinfectant.
-The minimum required limit is 0.4mg/L, however the National Spa and Pool Institute recommends a disinfectant residual of 2-4mg/L for normal usage and 3-5mg/L for periods of heavy usage.
+The minimum required limit is 0.4mg/L, however, the National Spa and Pool Institute recommend a disinfectant residual of 2-4mg/L for normal usage and 3-5mg/L for periods of heavy usage.

 The next most common problem is contact time and pH.
 Chlorine may require 20 minutes of contact time to completely kill coliform bacteria.
 Chlorine also becomes less effective as pH increases.
 It is important to have the right balance of both pH and chlorine for adequate disinfection.